 MOODIE, JOHN WEDDERBURN DUNBAR, army officer, farmer, public servant, and writer; b.
 7 Oct.
-1797 at Melsetter in the Orkney Islands, fourth son of Major James Moodie; d.
+1797 at Melsetter in the Orkney Islands, fourth son of Major James Moodie and Elizabeth Dunbar; d.
 22 Oct.
 1869 at Belleville, Ont.

-In 1819 Moodie joined his elder brothers, Benjamin and Donald, in South Africa where he was able to indulge his love of field sports.
-He served for a time as magistrate at Umkomas, Natal, but returned to England in 1829 and began a writing career with an article about the attack on Bergen op Zoom in the United Service Journal (London) in 1831.
+In 1819 Moodie joined his elder brothers, Benjamin and Donald, in South Africa, where he tried his hand at raising cattle in the Cape Colony and was able to indulge his love of field sports.
+He returned to England in 1829 and began a writing career with an article about the attack on Bergen op Zoom in the United Service Journal (London) in 1831.
 In 1835 his Ten years in South Africa was published on terms of half-profits; the book was sufficiently popular to yield the author £64 13s. by April 1841.

 Moodie had met Susanna Strickland* in 1830 at the home of a mutual friend, Thomas Pringle, then secretary to the Anti-Slavery Society.
-They were married on 4 April 1831, moved to Southwold, Suffolk, and then decided to immigrate to Canada in 1832 with the expectation of establishing a comfortable and secure future for themselves and their children (they were to have two girls and four boys).
+They were married on 4 April 1831, moved to Southwold, Suffolk, and then decided to immigrate to Canada in 1832 with the expectation of establishing a comfortable and secure future for themselves and their children (they were to have two girls and five boys, two of whom died as children).

 Almost from the beginning that expectation was frustrated.
 Because their ship was becalmed off Newfoundland for three weeks, the voyage to Canada took two months.
 They first purchased a farm near Cobourg, Upper Canada, in October 1832, and moved to uncleared land in Douro Township in the spring of 1834, but their lives as settlers were marked by difficulties of adjustment and errors in judgement which led to their abandonment of the pioneer role for residence in Belleville in 1839.
 The story of their settling and the tribulations they experienced are vividly and dramatically recounted in Mrs Moodie’s Roughing it in the bush (1852).